inria-paris-robotics-lab/prl_ur5_ros2/README.md

 #### Build and source the Workspace

 After you had installed all dependencies you can build every packages with 'colcon':

+> **Note:** After the build, you may see an error related to the realsense package.
+You can ignore this error, as it does not affect the setup.

 ```bash
 colcon build --symlink-install --packages-skip onrobot_control onrobot_gazebo onrobot_ros robotiq_ft_sensor_hardware
 ```

 Once the build process is finished, source your workspace so that ROS 2 recognizes the new packages:

+> **Note:** If you reopen your Docker container after installation, or open a new terminal (e.g., using byobu, tmux, etc.), you need to source the workspace again to be able to launch the project or see the running nodes in different terminals.

 ```bash
 source install/setup.bash